bo3b/3Dmigoto/FC4/README.md

 5. If using a recent driver version >= 347.09, press ctrl+alt+F11 in game to disable compatibility mode

-7. Set shadows to any setting except soft shadows.

-8. Set ambient occlusion to HBAO+ (recommended) or off.
+7. Set ambient occlusion to HBAO+ (recommended) or off.
 Do not use other settings.

-9. Set Anti-Aliasing to MSAA or TXAA if your machine can handle it.
+8. Set Anti-Aliasing to MSAA or TXAA if your machine can handle it.
 Off works, but shadows will have a 1 frame sync issue, and may appear to lift off the ground while walking.
 SMAA is not recommended.
 (3)